 - Everyone Has Standards: While Johnson is not evil, he is unquestionably a criminal.
 Then he goes to Washington and meets the real criminals.
 This horrifies him so much that he decides to expose them at the cost of his own career.

 - Green Aesop: The cancer victim's mother who accosts Johnson believes that high-voltage power lines near their neighborhood are responsible and wants him to vote for an environmental bill regulating them.
+This triggers his long-dormant conscience and starts him down the path of redemption.

 - Magical Security Cam: Averted and Played for Laughs — Johnson places his video camera right out in the open, but sideways so that his marks won't realize it's turned on.
 Then everyone has to tilt their heads when he plays it back until someone gets the bright idea to turn the TV on its side.